zdharma-continuum/zinit/README.md

 ## Introduction

-You can read the introduction to Zplugin in [INTRODUCTION](../../wiki/INTRODUCTION).
+[Click here to read the introduction to Zplugin.](http://zdharma.org/zplugin/site/INTRODUCTION/).
 It explains basic usage and some of the more unique features of Zplugin such as the Turbo Mode.
+If you're new to Zplugin we highly recommend you read it at least once.

 ## Example Usage